hharpreetk/Word-Wizard/README.md

 - node-summarizer library for text summarization.
 - gtts library for text-to-speech conversion.

-## Contributing

-Contributions to the Word Wizard project are welcome!
-Feel free to submit pull requests for bug fixes, new features, or improvements.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](/LICENSE) file for details.